Definition :

 - Not Including Supporting Documents

-What Happens After Sending a Demand Notice?
+What Happens After Sending a Notice?

 Demand Notice vs. Legal Notice